openlmi/openlmi-doc/doc/openlmi-tools/shell/classes.rst

 Classes
 =======
-Each class in LMIShell represents a class provided by a CIMOM.
+Each :py:class:`.LMIClass` in LMIShell represents a class implemented by a certain provider.
 You can get a list of its properties, methods, instances, instance names and ValueMap properties.
 It is also possible to print a documentation string, create a new instance or new instance name.

 Getting a class object
 ----------------------